inkasadev/frontend-architecture-basic-example/README.md

 $ npm run test:coverage
 ```

-- After the test finishes a folder called COVERAGE will be generated in project root.
+- After the test finishes a folder called COVERAGE will be generated in the project root.
 - Open coverage/lcov-report/index.html file to check coverage visually.
 - You can also see the coverage report online [clicking here](https://app.codecov.io/gh/inkasadev/frontend-architecture-basic-example).